ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_1/README.md

 ## Part 2

 So far we haven't actually done anything with the Arduino, let's fix that!
-We begin with the quintessential ["Hello world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) example; copy/paste [HelloWorld.ino](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/blob/master/chapter_1/BareMinimum.ino) into your IDE now.
+We begin with the quintessential [*Hello, World!*](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) example; copy/paste [HelloWorld.ino](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/blob/master/chapter_1/BareMinimum.ino) into your IDE now.